anphonic/ej2-aspnetmvc-docs/src/schedule/schedule/row-auto-height.md

 {% endaspTab %}

+## Appointments occupying entire cell

+By default, with the feature `RowAutoHeight`, there will be a space in the bottom of the cell when appointment is rendered.
+To avoid this space, we can set true to the property `IgnoreWhitespace` with in `EventSettings` whereas its default property value is false.
+In the following code example, the whitespace below the appointments has been ignored.

+{% aspTab template="schedule/row-auto-height/ignore-whitespace", sourceFiles="data.cs"  %}

+{% endaspTab %}

+**Note**: The property `IgnoreWhitespace` will be applicable only when `RowAutoHeight` feature is enabled in the Scheduler

 > You can refer to our [ASP.NET MVC Scheduler](https://www.syncfusion.com/aspnet-mvc-ui-controls/scheduler) feature tour page for its groundbreaking feature representations.
 You can also explore our [ASP.NET MVC Scheduler](https://ej2.syncfusion.com/aspnetmvc/Schedule/Overview#/material) example to knows how to present and manipulate data.